edeckers/react-native-blob-courier/README.md

 ## Multipart upload

 Sometimes order of multipart fields matters, and Blob Courier respects the order in which parts are provided.
-There is a catch though: when object keys are regular strings they are kept in the order they were added _unless_ the keys are strings containing numbers, e.g.:
+There is a catch though: due to how JavaScript works, when object keys are regular strings they are kept in the order they were added _unless_ the keys are strings containing numbers, e.g.:

 ```tsx
 Object.keys({